LoXeras/loxeras-website/README.md

 # loxeras-website
-Website for myself written in python
+Website for myself built with Hugo